 You will carry yourself through you.

-By the time you know it, you will have completed your studies.
+By the time we know it, we will have completed your studies and have become a changed person.

-Then, you’ll realize that your decision to take it was worth it.
+Then, we’ll realise that our decision to take it was all worth it.